 What kind of sauce goes with crab cake?

-There are different sauces that complement this dish.
+There are different sauces that compliment this dish.
 Any of the below will pair perfectly with them:

 - Smoky Onion Remoulade